 “If a person describes having a headache or dizziness, shows signs of balance problems, or difficulty remembering, assume that individual is concussed and have him or her evaluated by qualified medical person,” Hummel said.

 For more information, contact Keith Davis, assistant director of media relations, at (607) 274-1153 or email@example.com.

-Originally published in Media Relations: Seeing Stars: When a Bump On The Head May Be More Serious.
+Originally published in IC News: Seeing Stars: When a Bump On The Head May Be More Serious.